-Won't pick up Khattar's all till he apologises to farmers: Amarinder Singh
+Won't pick up Khattar's call till he apologises to farmers: Amarinder Singh

 New Delhi, Nov 28: Punjab Chief Minister Amarinder Singh on Saturday attacked Haryana Chief Minister Manohar Lal Khattar for the crackdown on farmers protesting the centre's new agricultural laws, saying that he will not even answer the latter's phone calls now because of the way he has acted.